 Join a Support Group

 Joining some sort of support group whether it be a physical group that you attend or a Facebook page that deals specifically with secondary infertility is key!
-Having a safe place to talk about your emotions and concerns is an important part in this journey.
+Having a safe place to talk about your emotions and concerns is an important part of this journey.

 Focus on Your Family